 What are the costs of tuition and fees?

 To assist students with law school costs, Seton Hall Law offers financial assistance to students based on financial need and academic merit.
-Select below for a breakdown of tuition costs and fees.
+A full breakdown of tuition costs and fees can be found here.

 How do online courses work?